 - Elected officials have different needs than staff.
 To be effective, they must be responsive to the needs of their constituents.
 Concerns for "fairness" and "minority views" may outweigh issues of effectiveness or efficiency.

-- Elected officials want to know where various constituent groups stand on an issue.
-This information is important in attempting to balance the conflicting values that often come into play during the policy-making process.
+- Elected officials want to know where various groups stand on an issue.
+This information is important in attempting to balance the conflicting values that often come into play during the policymaking process.

-- Elected officials do not like surprises, particularly at the end of a long and arduous process.
-(Who does?)
+- Elected officials do not like surprises.
+This is particularly true at the end of a long and arduous process.
 A staff member's credibility can be seriously undermined if key interests introduce relevant new information at a final public hearing before action is to be taken.
 Councilmembers will think that the staff has not done their job of providing this information to them for consideration sooner.

 - Elected officials like to have choices.
 Nobody likes to feel backed into a corner where there is only one solution.
 Even a brilliant staff proposal may not carry the day if other choices were not seriously considered.

-What Elected Officials Need to Know about the Needs of Staff
+What Elected Officials Need to Know about Staff

+- Explore challenging issues with staff and encourage their creativity.
 Staff will sometimes assert that "we can't do this because it violates technical standards."
 While these standards are legitimate attempts to address important public goals, they often do not fully recognize other community values.
 For example, street design standards favor the movement of traffic.
 If the street is not critical for the movement of large traffic volumes, there may be ways to design the street to achieve other community goals by providing wider sidewalks, bike lanes, and space for recreational and social activities.
 (However, access may be lost to certain categories of state or federal funds if standards are not met.)
-Explore these issues with staff and encourage their creativity.

-Treat each other respectfully.
-Otherwise the official may not get that extra effort that can make a difference in effectiveness.
+- Treat each other respectfully.
+Otherwise, you may not get that extra effort that can make a difference in effectiveness.